 We have been experts in converting natural gas into liquid fuels and other products for many years.
 Now we are using that expertise to create renewable fuels that are fully compatible with today’s engines and existing fuel infrastructure.

 There is urgent and increasing demand in the market.
 In California alone, the consumption of renewable diesel in 2016 was an estimated 300 million gallons.
-By 2030, the state will need some 1 billion gallons of renewable diesel to meet its own obligations.
+By 2030, the State will need some 1 billion gallons of renewable diesel to meet its own obligations.

-In the US these fuels generate renewable fuel credits under the federal Renewable Fuel Standard program.
+In the US these fuels generate renewable fuel credits under the federal Renewable Fuel Standard program, for which there is strong legislative support.
 The RFS was designed to promote the uptake of advanced biofuels.
 In 2016 alone, more than 18 billion gallons of renewable fuels were produced or imported into the USA that qualified under the RFS.
-The renewable fuels made by Velocys have the highest level of RIN (Renewable Identification Number) credits with an indicative current value of around $4½ – $5 per gallon.
+Of this, the Renewable Volume Obligation for Cellulosic Biofuels was 311 million gallons in 2017.
+The renewable fuels made by Velocys are expected to qualify for the highest level of RIN (Renewable Identification Number) credits with an indicative current value of around $4½ – $5 per gallon.

 Renewable diesel sold in California also qualifies for State Low Carbon Fuel Standard (LCFS) credits, traded in terms of carbon emissions prevented, worth around 50 cents – $1 per gallon.
 Similar requirements are in place in Oregon, Washington State and several Canadian Provinces.
 States in the North East US such as Massachusetts are considering an LCFS-type regulation.